 Yes, you can receive both SSDI and SSI if you have a qualifying work history and limited income and resources.

-Primary immunodeficiency may qualify for disability benefits under the category of immune system disorders — specifically, immune deficiency disorders that aren’t a human immunodeficiency virus (HIV) infection or an autoimmune disease like rheumatoid arthritis, Sjögren’s disease, or systemic lupus erythematosus.
+Primary immunodeficiency may qualify for disability benefits under the category of immune system disorders — specifically, immune deficiency disorders that aren’t caused by human immunodeficiency virus (HIV) or an autoimmune disease like rheumatoid arthritis, Sjögren’s disease, or systemic lupus erythematosus (SLE, the most common form of lupus).

-To qualify, your primary immunodeficiency must greatly interfere with your ability to function day to day.
-This might include difficulty completing daily tasks, challenges in social settings or interactions, or problems starting and finishing activities.
-These limitations are referred to as a “marked disability.”
-You may also qualify if your treatment causes these kinds of problems.
+These limits might include difficulty completing daily tasks, challenges in social settings or interactions, or problems starting and finishing activities.
+You may also qualify if treatment causes these kinds of problems.

-Having a marked disability doesn’t necessarily mean that you can’t perform a task at all.
-It may mean that you can’t do it independently or do it well.
+Having a marked limitation doesn’t necessarily mean that you can’t perform a task at all.
+It may mean that you can’t do it independently, consistently, or well.
 It also doesn’t mean you must be hospitalized, confined to bed, or need skilled nursing care.

 Applying for disability benefits involves a lot of paperwork.
 The Social Security Administration offers a checklist of what you’ll need.
 Below is a summary to help you get started.
 Providing complete and accurate information can improve your chances of approval.